 We publish work from DPIR academics, scholars, and alumni.

-We also accept submissions from Oxford academics and postgraduates, as well as external submissions from global experts working in policy and NGOs, academics and PhD researchers.
+We also accept submissions from Oxford academics and postgraduates.
+For our special series, we welcome external submissions from global experts working in policy and NGOs, academics and PhD researchers.